 - aspirin (do not take aspirin if you take other blood thinner medications)

 Antibiotics will only work if the bronchitis is caused by a bacterial infection.
 Antibiotics are not effective against viruses or irritant inflammation, so they’re not usually used to treat bronchitis.

 Bronchitis causes excess mucus production and a tightening of your airways.
-The increased phlegm can make it difficult to breath and cause a persistent cough.
+The increased phlegm can make it difficult to breathe and cause a persistent cough.

 The cough may be accompanied by the following symptoms: